We aim to assist people

 People requesting emergency relief will be asked to describe the situation which led them to seek assistance.
 The agency requires the following information or paperwork for emergency relief assessment:

-Details of income (Centrelink pension and allowances, wages/salary, Austudy etc.)
+(Centrelink pension and allowances, wages/salary, Austudy etc.)

 Trained Volunteer Community Workers